Skip to main content

 1. generally responding to all IAASB invitations to comment on discussion papers and exposure drafts of proposed standards;

-2. assisting Canadian stakeholders in communicating with the IAASB;
+2. assisting interested and affected parties in Canada in communicating with the IAASB;

 3. sponsoring and participating in IAASB roundtables and conferences;

-4. disseminating information to Canadian stakeholders about IAASB activities;
+4. disseminating information to interested and affected parties in Canada about IAASB activities;

-5. assisting in identifying qualified Canadians as candidates for membership on the IAASB and its related groups; and
+5. assisting in identifying qualified candidates from Canada for membership on the IAASB and its related groups; and

 6. providing staff support to IAASB projects.